Is Lusaka Safe for Solo Female Travelers?

 While it's possible to have a secure visit, petty crimes like bag snatching, pickpocketing, and theft, do occur fairly frequently, mainly targeting unsuspecting tourists in crowded areas such as markets, bus stations, and even while walking in the street.
 Theft from parked cars in the city is also not uncommon.
 So, it would be best to stay aware of your surroundings and keep your belongings secure at all times.

-Is Lusaka safe right now?
+Is Lusaka safe for women?

 Meet locals in Lusaka